 Lon’s at The Hermosa Inn offers gourmet American Cuisine.
-Customers also have the luxury of eating in the patio near glowing fireplaces.
+Customers also have the luxury of eating on the patio near glowing fireplaces.
 The restaurant also has an award-winning wine collection.

-Flat-screen TVs in every room
+- Flat-screen TVs in every room

-Iron and ironing board
+- Iron and ironing board

 Things to Do

 If you are an avid golfer, you will be very happy to know that The Hermosa Inn has arrangements with various world-class golf courses in the Scottsdale and Phoenix area.
 If you want to play golf while staying in The Hermosa Inn, you can ask the hotel’s concierge.

 The Blue Door Spa is the gateway to relaxation and pampering.
 The contemporary Zen experience will delight your senses.
 You can get a spa and a massage in the adobe casita, one of the original structures at the Hermosa Inn.

 You can choose from shiatsu, custom massages, reflexology, deep facial cleansing, and other healing treatments.